-The average ratings of the importance of the information obtained from visits to the public library were consistently high across all modes of access and slightly higher for remote online visits (4.21) than for in-person remote (4.12) or other in-person visit (4.13).
+The ratings of how important the information obtained from visits was in meeting needs were observed where ratings were from 1-not at all important to 5-absolutely essential.
+Average ratings were consistently high across all modes of access and slightly higher for remote online visits (4.21) than for in-person online (4.12) or other in-person visit (4.13).
 Note, though that the highest percentage of visits for which the information was considered absolutely essential occurred with in-person online visits (42%), compared with other in-person visits (40%) or remote online visits (38%).
 Table 48